Kuroko-Amine/mini-Projects/README.md

 - 📷 **QR Code Generator** – Generate QR codes instantly from any text or link.
 - 🔔 **Toast Notifications** – Show success, error, and invalid message notifications.
 - 🎵 **Music App** – A simple music player featuring the song *Telepatía*.
+- 🎮 **Quiz Jeu** – A fun quiz game with questions about popular video games.

 ## 🔧 Technologies Used
 - **HTML, CSS, JavaScript**